-Introduced to America in 2007 (this version was produced through the 2011 model year), the Yaris isn't actually that new.
-In fact, it's already in its second generation and had been Toyota's top-seller in Europe for some years, and for good reason.
+Introduced to America in 2007 (this version was produced through the 2011 model year), it wasn't actually the Yaris' first rodeo.
+In fact, it was already in its second generation and had been Toyota's top-seller in Europe for some years, and for good reason.

-You see, its EPA gas mileage is excellent, getting 35 mpg on the highway and 29 mpg in the city ... among the best.
+You see, its EPA gas mileage is excellent, getting 35 mpg on the highway and 29 mpg in the city ... among the best at the time and still very respectable today.
 And I know several owners who've reported long trips coming in in the low to mid 40's.

 The Toyota Yaris is a subcompact that can be found as a three-door hatchback, a five-door hatchback or a four-door sedan.
 The sedan is actually 20 inches longer than the hatchback (and with a longer wheelbase), which translates into more legroom for rear passengers in the sedan.
 Used hatchbacks, however, can be found with a very versatile optional adjustable rear seat that can move backwards and forewards.